RecipeTips.Com Home cooking tips & advice | Knowledge | Grain Products - Rice

 Rice Bran

-The outer layers of the rice grain are known as the bran, which are removed during processing.
-The bran is used as an ingredient in the production of cereals, food mixes, and vitamin concentrates.
-It is loaded with fiber, which is beneficial to digestion.
+The outer layers of the rice grain are known as the bran.
+The bran layers are removed during processing.
+It is used as an ingredient in the production of cereals, food mixes, and vitamin concentrates.
+Loaded with fiber, rice bran is beneficial to digestion.
 Rice bran is available in many health food stores.

 Rice Cereal